 Tyler Westcott is a Senior Financial Services Representative with The Principle Finance Group and is the Connecticut Chapter President for the Society of Financial Awareness.
 He specializes in retirement planning, long term care, and estate planning.
 He presents financial seminars and workshops at local community centers, schools, churches, and businesses.
 He is dedicated to improving the financial success of families, individuals, and businesses.

-Nancy T. Whitney, a poet and a teacher, has been an OLLI presenter for four semesters.
+Nancy T. Whitney, a poet and a teacher, has been an OLLI presenter for four years.
 Nancy has a passion for writing, reading, poetry, and teaching for the fun of it!
 She loves to be able to draw people out on the page and watch them shine.
-She got her start at NCC & UConn and she is grateful to be able to give back and share her gifts.
+She got her start at NCC & UConn and she is grateful to be help older learners discover new phases and places within themselves through writing.

-Deirdre Wright is a fiber artist whose work has been shown and purchased at art fairs, jazz festivals, and art galleries in the Washington D.C. area over the last 25 years.
+Deirdre Wright is a trained fiber artist whose work has been shown and purchased at art fairs, jazz festivals, and art galleries in the Washington D.C. area over the last 25 years.
 She has a needlework project that brings attention to the violence affecting children.
 She is also a clinical social worker, Tanka poet, and a playwright.
 She founded and coordinates The Afghan Memorial Project for Child Victims of Murder and Flowers 4 the Children.